AyuubMohamud/Biriq/README.md

 ![Synthesis Results](VivadoSynthesisResultat82_5Mhz.png)

-Above is the the BiriqIIE verbatim from this repository with a DMA, GPIO, UART, SRAM, FLASH, PLIC, CLINT and interconnect all attached together.
+Above is the the BiriqIIE verbatim from this repository with a DMA, GPIO, UART, SRAM, FLASH, PLIC, CLINT, DDR3 (using Xilinx's MIG with a bridge) and interconnect all attached together.

 ## Properties:
 - A configurable BTB/RAS storing both targets and bimodal prediction counters.